purecharity/salesforce-docs/docs/index.md

 ## Installation
 In order to integrate Pure Charity with your Salesforce instance, please follow these steps:

-1. Integration user must be a system admin with "Marketing User" activated and must have permissions to create and edit donations.
+1. Make sure that the Nonprofit Starter Pack is installed in your Salesforce account [NPSP3 Installer page](https://mrbelvedere.salesforcefoundation.org/mpinstaller/npsp).

-2. Make sure that the Nonprofit Starter Pack is installed in your Salesforce account [NPSP3 Installer page](https://mrbelvedere.salesforcefoundation.org/mpinstaller/npsp).
+2. Create or designate an Integration user in your Salesforce instance.
+This user must be a system admin with "Marketing User" activated and must have permissions to create and edit donations.

 3. Install the Pure Charity App into your Salesforce account [Salesforce.com install page](http://salesforceinstall.purecharity.com).